 It is believed that the nitric oxide stored in the top layers of skin reacts to Sunlight which leads to the widening of the blood vessels as the oxide moves into the bloodstream.
 It was also observed that individuals with high vitamin D (a vitamin that is commonly linked to Sun exposure) experienced lower blood pressure

 Recent studies show that hair loss might be associated with a deficiency in vitamin D, as mentioned earlier, one way to trigger vitamin D production in the body is a little exposure to Sunlight.

-Sunlight is also believed to get rid of fungal infections in the hair due to UV rays slow down skin cell growth, making it difficult for fungus or acne to spread.
+Sunlight is also believed to get rid of fungal infections in the hair due to UV rays slowing down skin cell growth, making it difficult for fungus or acne to spread.